Samaritan's Purse

 Operation Christmas Child

-The global Christmas project Operation Christmas Child uses gift-filled shoeboxes to demonstrate God’s love in a tangible way to children in need around the world.
-Since 1993, Operation Christmas Child has collected and delivered more than 188 million shoebox gifts to children in more than 170 countries and territories.
-Each year the project mobilizes more than 150,000 volunteers in the United States.
-Since 2009, more than 26.5 million children who received a shoebox gift have participated in the follow-up program, The Greatest Journey.
+Each year the project mobilizes more than 540,000 volunteers world-wide to collect, ship and distribute shoebox gifts.
+Since 2009, more than 40.5 million children who received a shoebox gift have participated in the follow-up program, The Greatest Journey.
 This 12-lesson discipleship program teaches children about God’s amazing love and guides them through what it means to faithfully follow Jesus Christ.

 Operation Heal Our Patriots